Source-robotics/Spectral-BLDC-docs/docs/apage4_calibration.md

     Pole pair = 11

+!!!
+Tip annotate "Phase wire disconnected"
+    Motor is wobbling left and right during calibration?
+One of your motor wire phases is disconnected!

+ Motor is wobbling left and right during calibration?
+One of your phases is disconnected

 **Phase order dir**<br />
 Motor will start to spin in both directions.<br />
 Good output will look like this: